 Net Revenue-We derive our revenue from the sale of consumer products, primarily in the U.S. We sell products directly to consumers through online retail channels and through wholesale channels.
 Direct-to-consumer sales (i.e., direct net revenue), which is currently the majority of our revenue, is done through various online retail channels.
 We sell on Amazon.com, Walmart.com, and our own websites, with substantially all of our sales made through Amazon.com.
 For all of our sales and distribution channels, revenue is recognized when control of the product is transferred to the customer (i.e., when our performance obligation is satisfied), which typically occurs at the shipment date.
-Our Platform as a Service ("Managed PaaS") currently has nominal net revenue activity and for the near future is expected to be nominal, at best.
-Currently, we have limited resources at this time to invest in the Managed PaaS business given the pressure of the macro environment as our priority and focus is on our core business.

 Cost of Goods Sold-Cost of goods sold consists of the book value of inventory sold to customers during the reporting period and the amortization of inventory step-up from acquisitions.
 Book value of inventory includes the amounts we pay manufacturers for product, tariffs and duties associated with transporting product across national borders, and freight costs associated with transporting the product from our manufacturers to our warehouses, as applicable.
 When circumstances dictate that we use net realizable value as the basis for recording inventory, we base our estimates on expected future selling prices, less expected disposal costs.
 The Office of the U.S. Trade Representative has imposed additional tariffs on products imported from China.
 We contract manufacturers, predominantly in China, through purchase orders, for our consumer products.
 As such, this exposes us to risks associated with doing business globally, including changes in tariffs, which impact a significant number of our products.
 We can provide no assurances that future tariff increases will not be enacted.
 These increases may affect the way we order products, as well as the amount of product we order.
 If tariff increases are enacted in the future, our pricing actions are expected to be intended to offset the full gross margin impact from such tariffs.
 Further, we have been affected by the COVID-19 pandemic and related global supply chain disruption.
 Together, these have led to substantial increases in the costs of our supply chain, specifically, increases in the costs of shipping containers, which we rely on to import our goods.
-We have increased pricing, when possible, to offset the full gross margin impact which at times has led to reduced sales velocity on certain products at certain times of the year.
+We have increased pricing, when possible, to offset the full gross margin impact which at times has led to reduced sales velocity on certain products.
 There are no assurances that these pricing actions will not reduce customer orders in the future.